namanarora42/DeepFit/README.md

 Deepfit can be used to track your body movements throughout a workout.
 It will help correct for posture, keep track of your reps and make you sure you get fit the right way.

+# Quick Start

+To get started with your own predictions right away, you can use ```DeepFitClassifier.py```

+The classifier should use the TFLite model packaged as deepfit_classifier_v3.tflite.

+The only input required is an array of size 36, which denotes the X coordinates and Y coordinates of 18 keypoints.

+See [Inference Notebook](/DeepFitClassifierInference.ipynb) for an example.

 # Wrapper

 We have implemented a wrapper around the Pose Detection API from Google's AI framework, MediaPipe, to achieve two tasks: